 The Franklin Park Public Library District is an independent library district serving Franklin Park, Illinois, a community of over 18,000 in Chicago’s near west suburbs.
-Throughout the Library’s 115 year history, its location changed several times before moving into the current 25,000 square foot building in the mid-1980s.
+Throughout the Library’s 118 year history, its location changed several times before settling into the current 25,000 square foot building in the mid-1980s.

-Over the years, the Library’s resources have expanded to a current collection of about 179,000 volumes.
-In addition to books, the Library provides access to a variety of online resources, ebooks, streaming media, audiobooks, DVDs, videos, CDs, and hosts regular programs for all ages.
-The Library is a member of RAILS (Reaching Across Illinois Library System) and LINC (Library Integrated Network Consortium).
+Over the years, the Library’s resources have expanded to a current collection of about 179,000 volumes including materials in Spanish and Polish.
+In addition to books, the Library provides access to a variety of online resources, ebooks, streaming media, audiobooks, DVDs, Blu Ray DVDs, and CDs, and hosts regular programs for all ages.
+The Library is a member of RAILS (Reaching Across Illinois Library System) and SWAN (System Wide Automated Network).
 The Library’s Executive Director is Marie Saeli (firstname.lastname@example.org).

 Back issues of our local newspaper, the Franklin Park Herald-Journal, are on microfilm back to the very first issue in 1946.
 Bound print copies are also available.
-The Chicago Tribune is available on microfilm from 1986-1999, and its online archives cover 1985 to the present.
+The Chicago Tribune’s online archives cover 1985 to the present.